Shelley Society: Meetings and lectures

 The society's prospectus announced that meetings would be held at University College, London, beginning in March 1886.
 The inaugural meeting took place at the Botany Theatre on 10 March, when Stopford A. Brooke delivered a lecture titled "Shelley as Poet and Man" to an audience of about 500, of whom around 160 were members.
-The society attracted both established literary figures and amateur enthusiasts.
+The society attracted established literary figures and amateur enthusiasts.

 From its first year the society sponsored monthly literary lectures by academic and amateur scholars; contemporary commentary described the meetings as "critical rather than biographical".

 In 1890 William E. A. Axon delivered a lecture titled "Shelley's Vegetarianism", which examined Shelley's diet and ethics.
 He opened with a contemporary definition of vegetarianism and reviewed evidence from Shelley's writings and from contemporaries including Harriet Westbrook, Edward Trelawny, Thomas Jefferson Hogg, and Edward Dowden concerning his diet and health.
 The following year the lecture was published in pamphlet form by the Vegetarian Society, whose membership overlapped with that of the Shelley Society.

 The Cenci performance

 Illustrated article by Rudolph de Cordova on the Shelley Society's performance of The Cenci, published in The Graphic (1922).

 On 7 May 1886 the society staged a private performance of The Cenci at the Grand Theatre, Islington, open only to members and invited guests after a public licence was refused.
-The production was presented as part of the society's aim to legitimise serious study and performance of Shelley's works.
-A professional cast was engaged, including Alma Murray as Beatrice and Hermann Vezin as Count Cenci, and members received a printed playbook with prefatory material linking the play's anti-tyrannical themes to the society's critical remit.
+A professional cast was engaged, including Alma Murray as Beatrice and Hermann Vezin as Count Cenci.
+Members received a printed playbook with prefatory material discussing the play's anti-tyrannical themes.
 Although admission was restricted, the event received wide press coverage and prompted debate about the propriety of staging a work dealing with incest and parricide before mixed audiences.
 George Bernard Shaw assisted with publicity and commented on society business in his diaries.

 Publications

-The society produced a range of works, including annotated texts, edited and reprinted editions of Shelley's writings, and its own serial publications such as the Note-Book of the Shelley Society and The Shelley Society's Papers, which printed lectures, discussions, and contributions from members and non-members.
+The society produced annotated texts, edited and reprinted editions of Shelley's writings, and serial publications such as the Note-Book of the Shelley Society and The Shelley Society's Papers, which printed lectures, discussions, and contributions from members and non-members.
 Its publications were issued through Reeves and Turner of the Strand, London, with printing by R. Clay and Sons of London and Bungay.